marklogic-community/Corona/README.markdown

-# MLJSON - A REST interface to MarkLogic
+# Corona - A REST interface to MarkLogic

-The MLJSON project is a set REST endpoints to enable usage of the [MarkLogic Server] without knowing XQuery.
+The Corona project is a set REST endpoints to enable usage of the [MarkLogic Server] without knowing XQuery.

 ## Installation

-Installing MLJSON is fairly simple:
+Installing Corona is fairly simple:

 1. If you don't have a HTTP server configured in MarkLogic, create one
 2. Set the URL rewriter for the HTTP server to: /data/lib/rewriter.xqy
-3. Download the MLJSON source and unzip it underneath the document directory that you configured in the MarkLogic HTTP server
+3. Download the Corona source and unzip it underneath the document directory that you configured in the MarkLogic HTTP server

-Feel free to remove the README and LICENSE files along with the test directory.
+Feel free to remove the README file along with the test directory.
 But keep the config and data directories structured as they are.
-You can augment the functionality of MLJSON by writing your own XQuery and having it live alongside the MLJSON files.
+You can augment the functionality of Corona by writing your own XQuery and having it live alongside the Corona files.

 The URL rewritter is configured in the config/endpoints.xqy file.
 You can change the URL structure or add in more rules if need be there.